appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 {{fetchData.data}}
 ```

-3. Select the columns that you want to make editable, for instance `name` and `phone`.
+3. Select the editable checkbox for the `name` and `phone` column properties.

-4. Create an UPDATE query using the `updatedRow` reference property to fetch all the information related to the row that was recently modified.
+4. Create an UPDATE query using the `updatedRow` reference property to retrieve all information pertaining to the modified cells.

 ```sql
 UPDATE users SET